 Try our new interactive eclipse maps.
 Zoom in and search for accurate eclipse times and visualizations for any location.

 Path of the Eclipse Shadow

-Regions seeing, at least, a partial eclipse: East in Asia, North in Australia, West in North America, Pacific.
+Regions seeing, at least, a partial eclipse: Much of Asia, North in Australia, West in North America, Pacific.

 Eclipse Shadow Path

 When the Eclipse Happens Worldwide — Timeline

 The eclipse starts at one location and ends at another.
 The times below are actual times (in UTC) when the eclipse occurs.

 |Event||UTC Time||Time in Washington DC*|